J-1 Scholar Information

 - Maximum stay of six months, no extensions beyond six months under any circumstances

-Twelve-Month Bar: A foreign national is ineligible to participate in a professor/research scholar exchange program if he or she has held any J nonimmigrant status within the 12-month period immediately preceding the start of the exchange program.
+Twelve Month Bar: A foreign national is ineligible to participate in a professor/research scholar exchange program if he or she has held any J nonimmigrant status within the 12-month period immediately preceding the start of the exchange program.
+There are exceptions if the exchange visitor was physically present for less than six months or if he or she was in the U.S. as a short-term scholar.

 J-1 scholar status is limited to those who hold temporary, “visiting” academic positions.
 It cannot be used for tenure-track faculty positions, regular faculty or support positions, administrative positions, or staff positions.